lesswind/OTP/README.md

 This guide will take you through the steps of downgrading to version 2.1 to get the OTP, which was blocked from our reach with the release of 3.X (without some hardware trickery).

-**This guide will work on New 3DS, Old 3DS, and 2DS in the U, E, and J regions.
+**This guide will work on New 3DS, Old 3DS, and ~~2DS~~ (coming soon) in the U, E, and J regions.
 The C, K, and T regions shipped with version 4.X which is after the OTP lockout, and as such *cannot* downgrade far enough to use this guide.**

+C, K, and T regions may be able to switch to U, E, or J temporarily but that is outside of the scope of this guide.

 Once you have your (*and only your, OTPs cannot be shared between 3DSs under any circumstance*) OTP, you can check [here](https://github.com/delebile/arm9loaderhax) for information on arm9loaderhax, an exploit that requires it.